TNolan01/tommy1/README.md

 ​
 ### **Images**
 <br>
-<p>The images used in this project were taken from the websites of suppliers to the business and photos I took myself</p>
+<p>The images used in this project are taken from the websites of suppliers to the business and photos I took myself</p>
 <p>I have used some images of Pinterest to create some of the backgrounds.</p>

 ### **Image editing**